Amirikiarash/drift-aware-nids/README.md

 "normal" is frozen quietly turns benign drift into operator noise; this is the alert-fatigue failure mode that gets real detectors switched off.

+## Step 2b — Deeper: per-institution drift, and predictive detectors

+`experiments/step2b_deeper_analysis.py` answers two objections.

+**Is the drift an artefact of pooling institutions?** No. Measured against each institution's own training baseline, **29%** of institutions sit more than two interquartile ranges from their own normal on the drift weeks (**48%** at the peak) versus 2-8% during training.
+The drift is broad, not a pooling artefact.

+**Do forecast-residual detectors (the class used in operational anomaly prediction) behave differently?** A frozen seasonal-profile forecaster reaches a **33%** false-alarm rate on the drift weeks, peaking above **50%**.
+A rolling seasonal-naive forecaster that blindly adapts decays far less (**13%**).
+That contrast is the whole research problem in one figure: adaptation is necessary, and blind adaptation is exactly the surface an attacker can poison.

 ## Step 1b — Does the same happen in metropolitan mobile traffic?

 `experiments/step1b_telecom_italia.py` repeats the Step-1 measurement on the